Hurricane Floyd: Meteorological history

 Floyd originated from a tropical wave that exited the west coast of Africa on September 2.
 The wave moved generally westward, presenting a general curvature in its convection, or thunderstorms, but little organization at first.
 By September 5, a center of circulation was evident within the convective system.
 Over the next day, the thunderstorms increased in intensity as they organized into a curved band.
 Aided by favorable outflow, the system organized further into Tropical Depression Eight late on September 7, located about 1000 mi east of the Lesser Antilles.
 With a strong ridge of high pressure to its north, the nascent tropical depression moved to the west-northwest, where environmental conditions favored continued strengthening, including progressively warmer water temperatures.
 On issuing its first advisory, the National Hurricane Center (NHC) anticipated that the depression would intensify into a hurricane within three days, a forecast that proved accurate.
 On its second advisory, NHC forecaster Lixion Avila stated that the depression had "all the ingredients...that we know of...to become a major hurricane eventually."

 Early on September 8, the depression became sufficiently well-organized for the NHC to upgrade it to Tropical Storm Floyd.
 The storm had a large circulation, but Floyd initially lacked a well-defined inner core, which resulted in only slow strengthening.
 The first Hurricane Hunters mission occurred on September 9, which observed the developing storm.
 On September 10, Floyd intensified into a hurricane about 230 mi (370 km) east-northeast of the Lesser Antilles.
 Around that time, the track shifted more to the northwest, steered by a tropical upper tropospheric trough north of Puerto Rico.
 An eye developed in the center of the hurricane, signaling strengthening.
 On September 11, Hurricane Floyd moved through the upper-level trough, which, in conjunction with an anticyclone over the eastern Caribbean, disrupted the outflow and caused the winds to weaken briefly.
 The hurricane re-intensified on September 12 as its track shifted more to the west, steered by a ridge to the north.
 That day, the NHC upgraded Floyd to a major hurricane, or a Category 3 on the Saffir-Simpson scale.

 Over a 24-hour period from September 12–13, Hurricane Floyd rapidly intensified, aided by warm waters east of The Bahamas.
 During that time, the maximum sustained winds increased from 110 to 155 mph, making Floyd a strong Category 4 hurricane.
 This was based a 90% reduction of an observation by the Hurricane Hunters, which recorded flight-level winds of 171 mph (276 km/h).
-Around the same time, the pressure dropped to 921 mb, which was the third-lowest pressure for a hurricane not to reach Category 5 intensity in the Atlantic Ocean – only hurricanes Gloria and Opal had lower pressures than Floyd.
+Around the same time, the pressure dropped to 921 mb, which was the fourth-lowest pressure for a hurricane not to reach Category 5 intensity in the Atlantic Ocean – only Hurricanes Iota, Gloria and Opal had lower pressures than Floyd.
 Around this time, tropical cyclone forecast models suggested an eventual landfall in the Southeastern United States from Palm Beach, Florida to South Carolina.